SnowManMr/FirstTest/readme.txt

 Git is a distributed version control system.
 Git is a free softwar distributed under the GPL.
-Git has a mutale index called stage.
+Git has a mutale index called stage......